GeneTalk: Filtering tools

-Communication platform & expert network
+Communication platform and expert network

 Users can share VCF files with colleagues and coworkers.
 The integrated mailing systems allows users to contact experts easily.
 Users can create annotations and comments and rate annotations regarding medical relevance and scientific evidence, that is helpful for the community of users for diagnosis of genetic disorders.
 Registered users provide information about their field of knowledge in their profile and can be contacted by other users.